-A candidate may use campaign funds to pay or reimburse a candidate for a dependent child's reasonable and necessary childcare expenses resulting directly from engaging in campaign activities.
+Campaign funds may be used to pay or reimburse a candidate for a dependent child's reasonable and necessary childcare expenses resulting directly from engaging in campaign activities.
 An officeholder may use campaign funds for childcare expenses resulting from directly engaging in campaign activity including that which is both political and legislative or governmental.
 Under the Act, "directly" means that the candidate would not have otherwise incurred the childcare expenses if not for the candidate engaging in campaign activities.